An Interactive Gravitational-Wave Detector Model for Museums and Fairs: Long-term Installation at the Thinktank Birmingham Science Museum

-Finally, the quiz option facilitates a more active interaction where the user can test their knowledge and receive confirmation of their understanding~\cite{doi:10.1080/09500690701494068}.
-The quiz is intentionally short (four questions) and displays the final score in a chalk-board image next to Einstein.
+The quiz facilitates more active interaction: the user tests their knowledge and receives confirmation of their understanding~\cite{doi:10.1080/09500690701494068}.
+It is intentionally short (four questions) and displays the final score in a chalk-board image next to Einstein.

-In summary, the software, interferometer and static display together provide the capability for varying levels of self-guided interaction within a museum setting.
-A short engagement allows for a little information about gravitational waves to be gained; however, much more detailed information is available if a visitor chooses a prolonged interaction.
+The software, interferometer and static display together enable varying levels of self-guided interaction within a museum setting.
+A short engagement allows a little information about gravitational waves to be gained; however, much more detailed information is available if a visitor chooses a prolonged interaction.